 Something like this is quite obtainable though I think it needs some decorative molding at the top to really finish it off.
 I love the shelves for the shoes.
 I’m not a big fan of standard shoe-shelves with the angle, they aren’t good for sandals which are obviously a shoe staple!

 Similar to this one, my mother’s closet has a shelf all the way around the top of the room and it is fabulous.
 She says it is the best feature of the house.
-All the luggage, off season comforters, blankets, extra pillows, all stay dust-free, dry, and out of the basement/garage and in the top of her closet.
+All the luggage, off season comforters, blankets, extra pillows, all stay dust-free, dry.
 Another great feature is a peninsula of hanging clothes.
 It juts out into the room with a full-size mirror on the end.
 4 feet long and about 3 feet wide it houses approximately 16 feet of hanging storage.
 That’s amazing!